-A self-proclaimed “Grill Master” and “Sensei of Stir Fry,” Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their 5-year-old daughter and donating their time and contributions to various organizations such as the American Diabetes Association, Humane Society of Southwestern Washington, Children’s Cancer Association and Doernbecher Children’s Hospital.
+A self-proclaimed grill master and sensei of stir fry, Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their daughter and donating their time and contributions to various organizations in the Portland area.

 Posts by Keith Storie